 Are you ready?
 Great, let’s get started…

-VIPKID is an online portal that connects students living in Beijing, China with English speakers around the world.
+VIPKid is an online platform that connects students living in Beijing, China with English speakers around the world.
 Through video conversations, teachers will guide students through pre-made slides and help them improve their English speaking and conversation skills.

 You must be:

-- Have a Bachelor's degree in any field
+4-year Bachelor’s degree in any field (must send proof)

 Obviously the main requirement to be an English teacher is to be fluent in English.
 Duh.
 But you do also need to have a Bachelor’s degree, but it can be in anything.
 Teaching experience is helpful in the interview process but not required.